alexk49/dotfiles/README.md

 Just dotfiles.

-Easiest to set these up with sym links.
+Run setup.sh to make backups of existing dotfiles in ~/backup, and replace the originals with sym links.